Skip to main content

 Scanning

 Scans are like folds, but with a history.
 Like folds, they take a binary operator with an initial value.
-A fold combines elements of a stream and emits every intermediary result as an output of the stream:
+A scan combines elements of a stream and emits every intermediary result as an output of the stream:

 val scan = ZStream(1, 2, 3, 4, 5).scan(0)(_ + _)